ITV4 are not showing the 2023 Giro d’Italia – here’s where you can see it

 Live TV coverage

-(Update: As Toby points out in the comments, the race is being broadcast live – or at least some stages are – on S4C and S4CHD live, which is available free in UK.
+The race is also again being broadcast live – or at least some stages are – on S4C and S4CHD live, which is available free in the UK.
 Here’s where you can find it.
-“Probably Welsh commentary, but not certain.
-If it’s like their rugby coverage depending on how your viewing it can be toggled to English.”)
+It’ll be Welsh commentary, but there may be an option to toggle to English.
+(They offer that option with rugby.)

 I’ll be covering the Giro, so why not follow it here?
 If you haven’t done so already, here’s why you should sign up for email updates and if you do already subscribe, please forward today’s email to someone who might be interested by way of recommendation.
 This act of kindness would be greatly appreciated and I’ll reward you by just sort of carrying on much as I would have done even if you hadn’t bothered.